Resurfaced: When Hurkacz Lifted His Maiden Trophy In Winston-Salem

 The 22-year-old became the first Pole to capture a tour-level crown since Wojtek Fibak’s WCT Chicago title run in 1982.
 Hurkacz broke serve on five occasions throughout the two-hour, nine-minute clash to improve his tour-level record to 23-18 in 2019.

 "That is a lot of time [without a Polish champion].
 I am so glad that I have been able to win an ATP Tour event,” said Hurkacz.
 “I hope many more guys will join me soon and that I will win some more.
 It means a lot to me and I am glad that I won this tournament here."

-The 2018 Next Gen ATP Finals qualifier becomes the 14th first-time champion on the ATP Tour in 2019 after improving his record against French players this year to 5-1.
-Players trying to win their first ATP Tour title are 14-17 in championship matches this season (13-11 in 2018).
+The 2018 Next Gen ATP Finals qualifier became the 14th first-time champion on the ATP Tour in 2019 after improving his record against French players this year to 5-1.
+Players trying to win their first ATP Tour title were 14-17 in championship matches in 2019 through Winston-Salem (13-11 in all of 2018).